jpype-project/jpype/doc/userguide.rst

 these exceptions using the standard Python exception types.

 `java.lang.IndexOutOfBoundsException`
-  This exception is synonomous with the Python exception ``IndexError``.
+  This exception is synonymous with the Python exception ``IndexError``.
-  As many slicing or array operations in Java can produce an IndexOutOfBoundsException but the Python contract for slicing of an array should produce IndexErrors, this type has been customized to consider IndexError to be a base type.
+  As many slicing or array operations in Java can produce an IndexOutOfBoundsException but the Python contract for slicing of an array should raise an IndexError, this type has been customized to consider IndexError to be a base type.

 `java.lang.NullPointerException`
   This exception is derived from the Python exception ``ValueError``.
-  Numerous Java calls produce a NullPointerException, and in all caese this would be a Python ValueError.
+  Numerous Java calls produce a NullPointerException, and in all cases this would be a Python ValueError.